crossroadsfpga/enso/README.md

 - Understanding the primitives: [RX Ensō Pipe](https://enso.cs.cmu.edu/primitives/rx_enso_pipe/), [TX Ensō Pipe](https://enso.cs.cmu.edu/primitives/tx_enso_pipe/), [RX/TX Ensō Pipe](https://enso.cs.cmu.edu/primitives/rx_tx_enso_pipe/)
 - Examples: [Echo Server](https://github.com/crossroadsfpga/enso/blob/master/software/examples/echo.cpp), [Packet Capture](https://github.com/crossroadsfpga/enso/blob/master/software/examples/capture.cpp), [EnsōGen Packet Generator](https://github.com/crossroadsfpga/enso/blob/master/software/examples/ensogen.cpp)
 - API References: [Software](https://enso.cs.cmu.edu/software/), [Hardware](https://enso.cs.cmu.edu/hardware/)

+## Hermes Additions
+In order to accommodate [Hermes](https://github.com/kaajalbgupta/hermes), some modifications were made to the Enso interface.

+### Hybrid Backend
+A new backend was added for applications using Hermes, called the hybrid backend.
+This incorporates features from the Intel FPGA backend and the software backend.
+It involves having notifications travel through a separate core, the [IOKernel](https://github.com/kaajalbgupta/shinkansen_sw) (which runs with the Intel FPGA backend), while data gets sent directly to applications' Enso pipes.

+### Callbacks
+As Hermes uses Enso as a dependency, for Hermes to make decisions in the Enso codebase itself, a few callbacks were added that could use internal Enso information in Hermes.

+### Ensogen
+A few new options were incorporated in Ensogen to accommodate the Poisson scheduling of packets in a PCAP file and to include information on the number of cycles to spin for each packet.